-Welcome to St Mel’s Catholic Primary School Campsie where our aim is to create an educational environment of love, faith, respect, trust, co-operation and harmony for each individual.
+At St Mel’s Catholic Primary School Campsie we aim to create an educational environment of love, faith, respect, trust, co-operation and harmony for each individual.

 We strive to achieve educational excellence in offering each student the opportunity to develop their individual abilities to the full.
 In our educational programs we are committed to developing each facet of the child – spiritual, physical, intellectual, social, emotional, aesthetic and a sense of citizenship.

 We believe that the child will thrive when parents and teachers hold the same beliefs and values regarding the education of the child and value highly the growth in faith of each child.

 We recognise that each child has an individual rate of growth and development, achieving mastery levels in each of the curriculum areas at different rates and in different stages.

 We insist that attitude and effort are as important as achievement.